(Un)fair devices: Moving beyond AI accuracy in personal sensing: Background and Related Work

-Next, we situate our critical review in previous fairness literature covering three broad areas: \emph{a)} far-reaching yet broad surveys; \emph{b)} surveys targeted to specific domains; and \emph{c)} call-for-action works focusing on diverse, representative, and balanced research samples. \\
+First, we present the reader with an introduction to fairness: definitions, measurements, and enhancement mechanisms.
+Next, we situate our review in previous fairness literature covering three broad areas: \emph{a)} comprehensive surveys; \emph{b)} domain-targeted surveys; and \emph{c)} and surveys focused on over-represented populations.